 Note: If your client decides to change the Billboard Image just before the event, make sure the new image is the same aspect ratio as the old one.
-Otherwise you'll have to reprint the whole grid for your Billboard!
+Otherwise, you'll have to reprint the whole grid for your Billboard!

 Navigate to the Event Admin tab.
 That should automatically put you in the Mosaic Settings sub-tab.
 Click the Billboard Image file path at the bottom and find your image.

 After importing, you should see the image on the left.
 If you want to get a sense of what your mosaic will look like, check the box labeled Live update the tuning effect that's below the sliders in the Color Tuning box.
-Doing so will change the image to a mosaic with a couple hundred images.
+Doing so will change the image to a mosaic with a couple of hundred images.
 You can adjust the blending of the Billboard Image with the mosaic images by adjusting the sliders in the Color Tuning box.
 If you want to learn more about Color Tuning, please see the tutorial HERE.

-If you want to see a full sized test of your mosaic settings click the Mosaic Test button, and the software will generate it from a built-in library of images.
+If you want to see a full-sized test of your mosaic settings click the Mosaic Test button, and the software will generate it from a built-in library of images.

 Below the Billboard Image, you'll see Physical Size.
 This is the physical size of the billboard grid that will be printed.
 Any mounting surface you choose must be at least that size for the mosaic to fit.